 As they watched the big board, the red line indicating the object's projected course got shorter and shorter until finally the yellow circle marking the estimated point of impact began blinking red.
 "Still nothing on radiologicals?"
 Colonel Ball asked.

 One of the technicians answered.
 "No sir.
 Still zero on radiologicals".

 "Very well.
 Good work, everyone.
 Well done."
 The Colonel turned to Captain Tillend and his duty officer.
 "Okay, I'm going to get on the horn to General Praley and see if we can't get a team spun up out of Mountain View.
-They're the closes to the impact site.
-Hopefully the General can convince them to go take a look at the impact site and confirm if its a meteor after all.
+They're the closest to the impact site.
+Hopefully the General can convince them to go look at the impact site and confirm if it's a meteor after all.
 In the mean-time, everyone carry on their regular duties."

 The colonel picked up the phone at the control station and hurriedly tapped a series of numbers.

 Four hours later, two Air Force search and rescue helicopters flew south from Mountain View Air Force Base in Idaho.
 It had taken them twenty minutes to reach the general area of the impact site in the Silver Island Mountains, and they'd been searching for another ten.